Biden boosts US vaccine stocks as the world waits | ExBulletin

 Biden boosts US vaccine stocks as the world waits

-President Joe Biden has led his administration to order another 100 million doses of the Johnson & Johnson coronavirus vaccine, boosting a possible overdose in the U.S. later this year as the rest of the world struggles with severe shortages

-WASHINGTON – President Joe Biden on Wednesday led his administration to order another 100 million doses of the Johnson & Johnson coronavirus vaccine, boosting a possible overdose in the U.S. later this year as the rest of the world struggles with shortages. thella.
+WASHINGTON – U.S. President Joe Biden has led his administration to order another 100 million doses of the Johnson & Johnson coronavirus vaccine, raising a possible surplus of U.S. doses later this year as the rest of the world struggles with shortages. deep.

 Even before Wednesday’s order, the U.S. had to have enough of the approved vaccine delivered by mid-May to cover every adult and enough for a total of 400 million people by the end of July.
 Sufficient doses to cover 200 million people are on order if the vaccines from AstraZeneca and Novavax receive approval from the Food and Drug Administration.
 The new doses of J&J, which would cover another 100 million people, are expected to be delivered in the last half of the year.

-White House aides said Bidens’s first priority is to ensure that Americans are vaccinated before considering dosing elsewhere.
+White House aides said Biden’s first priority is to ensure that Americans are vaccinated before considering dosing elsewhere.

 Biden’s announcement comes as the White House has rejected requests from US allies, including Mexico, Canada and the European Union, for doses of vaccines produced in the United States, where months of production have produced vaccines only for use in place.